eurochriskelly/vscode-ws-switcher/README.md

 This will create a .ws-switcher folder at your top level which you should add to your global gitignore file (usually ~/.gitignore_global)

+## Creating additional workspaces

+Copy the main folder to a new name to create an additional workspace.

+## Changing workspace

+`node node_modules/.bin/wsswitch --switch main`